dogasiyli-boun/Surface_Normal_Vector/README.md

 - skeleton: skeleton struct provided by Microsoft Kinect V2

 Then it calculates the SNV for left cropped hand and visualizes it in 2 seperate figures.

+# Skeleton Feature Calculation
+To calculate the 112 dimensional skeleton feature used in HospiSign Dataset run;
+skeletonMat = processSkeletonMat(skeleton);

+which takes input "skeleton" that Microsoft Kinect V2 provides and outputs N frames by 112 dimensional features